KubaTaba1uga/c_linked_list/README.md

-# c_linked_list
+# C linked list

-Linked list implementation as c exercise
+Project is created only for educational purposes.